 Doctors and nurses are responsible for properly placing the vacuum on the baby but when one is improperly placed or other used incorrectly, both the child and mother can suffer severe injuries.

 If there is a delay or it takes too much time to order and perform an emergency caesarian section or C-section, birth injuries to the mother and child can occur.

 If a child is suffering from fetal distress during the labor and delivery process, a C-section is typically ordered in order to mitigate the problems and get the baby delivered safely.

 Fetal distress occurs when the infant’s heart rate slows due to a sudden drop in the mother’s blood pressure, bleeding due to placental abruption, or other problems that may occur during birth.

 Some health conditions also demand an immediate C-section including but not limited to uterine ruptures, cord prolapses, slowed labor, and placenta previa (this is a condition where the placenta covers the cervix).

-If the labor and delivery team neglects to recognize that a mother requires a C-section delivery or emergency C-section, they may be liable or at fault if their lack of perception or foresight causes birth injuries to the mother or child.
+If the labor and delivery process team neglects to recognize that a mother requires a C-section delivery or emergency C-section, they may be held liable or at fault if their lack of perception or foresight causes birth injuries to the mother or child.

-This is a condition that occurs when a child’s brain doesn’t receive enough oxygen; during childbirth, hypoxia can be the result of a tangled umbilical cord, an infection, or damage to the placenta.
+This is a brain injury condition that occurs when a child’s brain doesn’t receive enough oxygen; during childbirth, hypoxia can be the result of a tangled umbilical cord, an infection, or damage to the placenta.